 Exceptions Worth Knowing:

 We are not convinced, however, that taking vitamin supplements is always a bad idea.
-A recent study showed vitamins can actually help reduce the risk of certain chronic diseases.
+One study showed that vitamins can actually help reduce the risk of certain chronic diseases.
 There are also some medications that may increase our need for vitamins.
 That may tip the balance in favor of supplements.

 Do Vitamin Supplements Lower the Likelihood of Autoimmune Disorders?